AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 ## Password Store

-pass is a unix password manager.
+`pass` is an unix password manager.
 It stores the passwords in a gpg file and uses git to sync.

 You need to generate a gpg key to initialize pass: